 With two generous grants for postdoctoral fellows from the Princeton University Humanities Council, an experimental class began to develop into a broader project far more ambitious in scale and scope.
 From 2013-2015, postdoctoral fellow Craig Hollander worked with students and delved into University and regional archives, uncovering key documents.
 From 2015-2017, post-doctoral fellow Joseph Yannielli conducted additional research and spearheaded the work for the website, developed in collaboration with the Center for Digital Humanities and designed by Grafton Studio.
 Graduate student Isabela Morales joined the team as a research assistant in 2013-2016 and editor and project manager in 2017.
 Following the Humanities Council’s lead, close to a dozen other University departments, programs, and affiliated groups contributed essential organizational and financial support for the project.

 Although it draws inspiration from earlier studies at other universities, the Princeton & Slavery Project is distinctive in three key ways.
 First, rather than being commissioned by the University administration, it grew organically from an undergraduate class to become a project involving a large number of academic partners.
 Second, the Princeton & Slavery Project is, by far, the largest study of its kind.
 At its launch in November 2017, the project website featured more than 80 interactive stories – the equivalent of more than 800 printed pages of scholarly research – and some 360 primary source documents.
-Those numbers continue to grow as the project expands with new original research.
+By 2024, the website had expanded to include 111 stories, the equivalent of more than 1,000 printed pages.

 The Princeton & Slavery Project has also partnered with the Princeton Public Schools, Princeton Public Library, and Historical Society of Princeton.
 The schools produced three new curriculum units based on local documents describing enslaved and free African Americans in 18th and 19th century Princeton.
 The Library designed related reading groups aimed at adults and youth.
 The Historical Society collaborated with the Library to produce a special exhibition of historical documents.